MusicBraid

 Varieties under Development

-In addition to the varieties above we are developing Dynaeris Silverskin and Bogatyr.
+In addition to the varieties above we are developing Dynaeris Silverskin.

-Dynaeris Silverskin is a softneck garlic and grew well in its first year at Mount Pleasant..
+Dynaeris Silverskin is a softneck garlic and grows well producing medium size bulbs at Mount Pleasant.